Clustering with Uniformity- and Neighbor-Based Random Geometric Graphs: Monte Carlo Experiments for Clustering Based on UN-CCDs

-To summarize, KS-CCDs demonstrate the best overall performance with uniform clusters when the optimal density parameter $\delta$ is selected, achieving \textit{ARI} values and success rates close to 1 in most scenarios, invariant to the dimensionality $d$.
-UN-CCDs exhibit slightly lower performance compared to KS-CCDs, and show a substantial advantage over RK-CCDs when $d \geq 10$.
-All three CCDs perform slightly worse with Gaussian clusters in low-dimensional space ($d \leq 5$), further deteriorate when $d \geq 10$, where UN-CCDs outperform both RK-CCDs and KS-CCDs.
-The performance of all three CCDs declines with 5 clusters, particularly when the data size $n$ is small.
-This is attributed to the low intensities of individual clusters and the small proximities between clusters.
+Overall, when the optimal density parameter $\delta$ is selected, KS-CCDs yielded the most accurate partitions for uniform clusters across all dimensions, consistently achieving \textit{ARI} values and success rates near 1 in most scenarios, invariant to the varying dimensions $d$.
+Meanwhile, among the parameter-free approaches, UN-CCDs showed a clear advantage as data complexity increased.
+While both RK-CCDs and UN-CCDs performed well in lower dimensions ($d \leq 5$), RK-CCDs degraded sharply at $d \geq 10$.
+In contrast, UN-CCDs maintained robust performance in these moderate dimensions.
+When with uniform clusters, UN-CCDs exhibit slightly lower performance compared to KS-CCDs, and show a substantial advantage over RK-CCDs when $d \geq 10$.
+This advantage became even more pronounced with Gaussian clusters, where UN-CCDs outperformed both baseline methods in moderate dimensions at $d \geq 10$.
+Finally, we observe that the performance of all three CCDs declines with 5 clusters, particularly when the data size $n$ is small, primarily because the sparse sampling fails to provide sufficient intensity to define clear cluster boundaries.